 This article concerns the specificity and completeness of tactical resource planning.
 You learn which role these two aspects play.
-This will help you to accomplish truly valid planning.
+This will help you accomplish truly valid planning.

 Please note: By tactical resource planning, we mean the coordination between project and line managers.
-This depends on the company’s form or organization (matrix or line).
+This depends on the company’s form of organization (matrix or line).
 The goal is to meet the requirements for resources with the necessary skills for projects in a timely manner using staff from the line.
 This tends to be the team leaders’ task.

 What Is Specificity in Resource Planning?